jjmalina/blog/content/posts/laziness-and-streams-pt-1.md

 Stream.cons(1, Stream.cons(2, Stream.cons(3, Stream.apply())))
 Stream.cons(1, Stream.cons(2, Stream.cons(3, Stream.Empty)))
 ```

-The argument types of `cons` have the `=>` operator in front of them, which means that these arguments are not [evaluated at the point of function application, but instead at each use within the function](https://www.scala-lang.org/files/archive/spec/2.13/04-basic-declarations-and-definitions.html#by-name-parameters), hence they're not strict.

-In the third line of the trace above, the expressions `1` and `Stream.apply(2, 3)` are not evaluated when we pass them to `Stream.cons`  but instead when they are used inside `Stream.cons`.
-You'll notice that the definition of `cons` re-assigns these arguments with `lazy val`, which is like non-strictness but for variable definitions rather than arguments. `cons` passes these lazy arguments to `Cons` wrapped in a function because case classes are not allowed have lazy values.
-To recap, `hd` and `tl` are non-strict arguments passed to `Stream.cons`, so they are not evalued when `Stream.cons` is called.
-Then inside `Stream.cons` they are made lazy so using the arguments does not evaluate them when they are wrapped in a function.
-Now we have a single linked list that is constructed lazily.
-This is nice because you could in theory build a `Stream` of very expensive expressions but they would not be evaluated until the `Stream` was traversed.

 Back to our original problem which was to not loop through an array multiple times when using `map` and `filter`.
 The tool which we use for this is `foldRight`